Temporary Residence / Work Permit FAQs:

 Answer: Yes, you may bring your spouse and children to the TRNC after 1 year, after you are issued with a 2nd work permit.

 I have a work permit in the TRNC.
 Do my spouse and children need to obtain a residence permit?

 Answer: Yes.
-Foreign spouses and children under 18 years of age of Foreigners with a TRNC work permit in must apply for a Residence Permit 30 days prior to the expiry of their Visa for Family Residence Permit Application (90 days), provided they entered the country with valid passports (i.e. passports with sufficient time before their expiry – this varies depending on the nationality of the foreigner) They must apply using the online Residency Application system and provide the appropriate documentation.
+Foreign spouses and children under 18 years of age of Foreigners with a TRNC work permit must apply for a Residence Permit 30 days prior to the expiry of their 90 day Visa for a Family Residence Permit Application, provided they entered the country with valid passports (i.e. passports with sufficient time before their expiry – this varies depending on the nationality of the foreigner).
+They must apply using the online Residency Application system and provide the appropriate documentation.